Discover Earth's Moon

 Moon Photo Challenge Bingo

 Channel your inner astronaut!
-Take a picture of yourself completing each of the Moon challenges from the sheet provided here.
+Take pictures of yourself completing this series of Moon challenges.
 We encourage you to interpret the challenges creatively using whatever materials you have available.

 Artemis Coloring Sheet